 1. Zero wind?

-You may find low velocity wind socks or streamers that detect very low wind speeds hang still indicating zero wind.
-You may even throw some grass up in the air and find that it falls straight down.
-Although it may seem like there’s zero wind this is very rare, the windsock/grass is simply too heavy.
+You may find that low velocity wind socks or streamers that detect very low wind speeds will hang still, indicating zero wind.
+You may even throw some grass up in the air, and find that it falls straight down.
+Although it may seem like there’s zero wind, this is very rare!
+The windsock or grass is simply too heavy.

 Being just slightly off the wind line can make launching very difficult, especially for new pilots.
 This tip will make things so much easier for you when your windsock hangs still.